 Ohio Education Code For Homeschooling

 This is not intended to be legal advice and is distributed for information purposes only.
-Check for updates at your public library and your home schooling options in Ohio.
+Check for updates on the Ohio Department of Education website.
 What are the approved home school programs for Ohio?
 Ohio home school laws must be followed by any homeschooling program.

 - Proper notification must be given to the superintendent each school year.

 - Parents required to have a high school diploma, GED or proof of equivalency.

 - Nine hundred (900) hours of home education must be provided each year including language, reading,spelling, writing, geography, history of the United States and Ohio, national, state and local government,mathematics, science, health, physical education, fine arts including music, first aid, safety and fire prevention.

 - An academic assessment report of the child must be sent to the superintendent annually.
 This report can be the results of a nationally normed, standardized test or it can be a written narrative indicating that a portfolio of the child’s work has been reviewed by a certified teacher.

 Ohio State Board of Education